vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [[222]]

 Holding solar back is its intermittency[^95] and high up-front cost.
 Intermittency can be solved by battery storage, but this can double the cost and require maintenance and periodic battery replacement.
-Additionally- as for many of our renewable options-all of our society's demands 9% are not well met by electricity generation. [^98]
+Additionally- as for many of our renewable options- all of our society's demands 9% are not well met by electricity generation. [^98]

+[^95]: ... low capacity factor that is weather- dependent

+[^96]: ... like transportation and industrial processing

+[^97]: either annual or monthly

+[^98]: 1,000 W/m2

 Sizing up a PV installation is fairly straightforward.
 Having first determined how many kWh per day are to be produced, on average, divide this by the kWh/m2/day value for the site," which is essentially the number of hours of full-sun" equivalent, and tends to be in the 4-6 hour ballpark.
 This says how many kilowatts the array should produce in full sun (peak Watts).
 For instance, if only 10 kWh/day are needed," and the region in question gets 5 kWh/m2/day, the system needs to operate at a peak power of 2 kWp, costing about $6k to purchase and install (grid tied).
 Inflating by 20% offsets unaccounted losses100 to better match real conditions.

 Solar thermal energy is another way to run a traditional steam-based power plant, using relatively low-tech mirrors and pipes to concentrate solar energy into a heat-carrying fluid that can later make steam.
 Effective efficiencies are relatively low,[^101] but on the bright side, the low-tech nature makes it fairly cheap, and the technique can accommodate some degree of thermal storage for use some hours into the evening.
 Anything[^102] starting from solar input has the potential to be a major player, given the ~100,000 TW scale of solar energy incident upon the earth.

-[^95]: ... low capacity factor that is weather- dependent

-[^96]: ... like transportation and industrial processing

-[^97]:
-. either annual or monthly

-[^98]: 1,000 W/m2

 [^99]:...because you are careful about energy expenditures